Skip to main content

 Weapons come in an endless variety of flavors and designs, from the subtle elven foil to the bombastic light cannon.
 With patience and dedication, a skilled warrior can master even the most unwieldy or exotic weapons, especially if such a weapon would give him an edge in the life or death game of combat.

 This section details new types of weapons, their properties, and special rules pertaining to their use.
-Weapons are organized into those which are common to most settings and firearms which are appropriate for Renaissance-era, Industrial Age, and modern settings.
+Weapons are organized into those which are common to most 5E settings, as well as firearms which are appropriate for Renaissance-era, Industrial Age, and modern settings.
 It also organizes weapons by the proficiencies necessary to use them: simple, martial, and exotic.

 Exotic Armor